AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Visual Studio Code.md

 ---

 layout: default
-title: Visual Studio User Guide
+title: Visual Studio Code
 nav_order: 2
 has_children: false

 ---

-Visual Studio User Guide
+Visual Studio Code

 # Overview
 This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a preview of content created.
 The Visual Studio User Guide presents an overview of the Markdown basics functionality dedicated to text formatting.